 17.3 SLH undertakes customer satisfaction surveys and may contract with a third party to undertake surveys and / or research.
 This is done to improve services in the future.
 Customers are normally selected at random.
 Contracts are awarded to organisations who provide assurances that data will be collected, stored and processed safely and then destroyed in accordance with GDPR.
 Data Sharing Agreements are in place and can be inspected.

 17.4 Information is reported on social housing lettings and sales to the Ministry for Housing, Communities and Local Government (MHCLG) via CORE (Continuous REcording of social housing lettings and sales) for statistical purposes.
 The dataset does not contain direct personal identifiers but when taken as a whole the data allows social housing tenants to be identified.
 Information is shared in accordance with the law.
 More information is available here.

-17.5 Some information that we collect is shared with external third parties such as United Utilities, Maintenance companies, Riverside, Police and South Lakeland District Council for them to present relevant information to you.
+17.5 Some information that we collect is shared with external third parties such as United Utilities, Maintenance companies, Riverside Group, Police and South Lakeland District Council for them to present relevant information to you.

 18.1 As a matter of policy we aim to not to transfer any personal information that we are processing outside of the European Union unless (i) it is to a territory approved by the European Commission, (ii) it is to an organisation in the United States of America which is Safe Harbor accredited, or (iii) we have satisfied ourselves that the person with whom we are sharing information is able to uphold privacy and data protection principles to at least the same standard as the United Kingdom.
 We have a process for assessing the risk posed to the privacy of our data subjects of any overseas processing.
 The physical location of our data assets is recorded in our Data Asset register.